-The Federation of Australasian Philosophy in Schools Associations (FAPSA) is delighted to announce that it has been awarded a substantial grant from the Templeton Religion Trust has provided generous funding support to help develop Philosothons throughout Australasia, The current grant cycle finishes in August 2020.
-The Project is supporting existing Philosothons and supporting the establishment of new ones, particularly in remote schools and at schools catering for students from low socio-economic backgrounds.
+The Templeton Religion Trust has provided generous funding support to help develop Philosothons throughout Australasia, The current grant cycle finishes in August 2020.
+The Project is supporting existing Philosothons and the establishment of new Philosothons, particularly in remote schools and at schools catering for students from low socio-economic backgrounds.

 The Philosothon Project was conceived by Mr Matthew Wills, the then Head of Philosophy, Values and Religion at Hale School in Western Australia.
 A Philosothon is an event that brings students together with students from other schools using Community of Inquiry.
 There students seek to investigate a complex ethical or philosophical problem in a collaborative manner.
 Philosothons promote critical and creative thinking and collaboration skills.

 New Regional Philosothons: Subsidies are available for schools to help regional and remote schools cover the costs associated with starting up their own local Philosothon.
 This will involve other schools in their area.
 Click here for an application form.

 New Philosothons will be supported in cities that do not currently have one, including the ACT, New Zealand, the Northern Territory, Singapore, South Australia, and Tasmania.
 Click here for an application form

 Northern Territory Grant applications- These are travel grants to enable teachers to participate in professional development opportunities related to the Philosothon Project.
 Some priority will be given to indigenous teachers and or teachers of indigenous students.
 Please fill in the online application form and we notify you ASAP if your application was successful.
 Click here to apply.